TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 ### Submission

-You need to submit your MiniJava project on Blackboard.
+You need to submit your MiniJava project with a pull request against branch `assignment9` on GitHub.
-As part of your submission,
+Your GitHub repository contains a step-by-step procedure how to file such a request.
-  we ask you to provide a short paragraph explaining the organisation of your NaBL and Stratego files.
+This project should contain a `README.md` with a short paragraph explaining the organisation of your NaBL, TS, and Stratego files.

-The deadline for submission is December 4, 17:59.
+The deadline for submissions is December 3rd, 17:59.

 ### Grading